Tummy Tuck

-When you undergo a tummy tuck at The Wall Center for Plastic Surgery in Shreveport, Louisiana, you can feel confident knowing our surgeons are globally recognized innovators in abdominoplasty and body contouring, bringing together decades of research, innovation, and peer-reviewed outcomes.
+When you undergo a tummy tuck at The Wall Center, you can feel confident knowing our surgeons bring together decades of body contouring research, innovation, and peer-reviewed outcomes.

 This gallery contains images intended for adult audiences.